Persulence/wormaudio/README.md

 # WormAudio

+> A rewrite of WormAudio is in progress at <https://codeberg.org/Persulence/wormaudio-global>

 WormAudio is a game middleware library for adaptive sound in video games.
 It allows adaptive sounds to be designed in a graphical editor and distributed in a format that can be deployed to multiple game engines.

 > [!CAUTION]